 How to apply for student finance

 As it can take up to six weeks to process a student loan application, you should aim to apply for your loan by 31 May if your course starts between 1 August and 31 December.
 You don't need to have a confirmed offer of a place on a course before applying.

 The final deadline for funding is nine months after the start of the academic year for your course.

 If you live in Scotland, Wales or Northern Ireland you should apply through the following bodies:

-Interest is charged on student loans at retail price inflation (RPI) plus 3%.
-However, you don't have to repay these loans until the April after you graduate or leave your course and are earning £25,725 or more a year.
+Interest is charged on student loans at retail price inflation (RPI) plus up to 3%.
+However, you don't have to repay these loans until the April after you graduate or leave your course and are earning £27,288 or more a year (£2,274 a month) before tax and other deductions.
 You'll then make repayments at a rate of 9% of your income over the threshold.

 There's no penalty should you wish to pay off some or all of your loan amount outside of this repayment threshold.